 Providing contextual support

 One of the major improvements with the new experience was our new in-product messaging, support, and analytics system.
-We established three goals we needed to accomodate for when exploring solutions.
-It had to be accessible, contextual, and explorable.
-The user had to be able to easily access help at any time in the experience.
+We established three goals needed to accomodate for when exploring solutions.
+Options had to be accessible, contextual, and explorable.
+The user had to be able to easily access help at any time during the experience.
 The help they access should be contextual and present information about the current experience initially.
-Research has shown that users tend to want specific support related to what they're current ask is over general support.
+Research has shown that users tend to want specific support related to wa current ask over general support.
 And lastly, if the user wasn't able to find a solution, they should have other options such as related content or a way to directly reach out for support.

 Customization, Personalization, and Security Infrastructure

-Figuring out how we would leverage user data to create better experiences require thorough planning that would influence the entire data schema of each person's profile.
+Figuring out how we would leverage user data to create better experiences required thorough planning that would influence the entire data schema of each person's profile.
 We had to account for what was currently available, what we would be collecting, what we COULD be collecting in the distant future, technology limitations, optimizations, and especially security.
-Security was an additional challenge because all times we were required to abstract an anonymize each user's information.
-When we wanted to access a user's information, we had to go through additional steps to identify them while retaining anonymity.
+Security was an additional challenge because at all times we were required to abstract and anonymize each user's information.
+When we needed to access a user's information, we had to go through additional steps to identify them while retaining anonymity.

 Personalization is assumed